Scrumplex/Discord-Adapta-Nokto/README.md

 It will require a recent version of npm, because it needs to modify Electron specific files.

-It will install the npm package [asar](https://github.com/electron/asar) gloablly in order to extract and pack files.
+It will install the npm package [asar](https://github.com/electron/asar) globally in order to extract and pack files.

+After the script has finished you can start Discord again and enable the default Dark Theme if not already enabled.

 # License
 This project is licensed under the GNU General Public License v3.
 You can find more information about it in the [LICENSE](LICENSE) file.